danishkhan/basic-eunuchs-commands/one/01_slide.md

 * Useful for when you need to create a directory (folder)
 * cd: Change is a beautiful thing
 * Useful for when you want to change the current directory (folder)
-* touch: Can be quiet a powerful tool
+* touch: Can be a powerful tool
 * Useful for when you want to create a new file.
 * rm: Delete
 * Useful for removing directories